Toaster996/softwareengineering/documentation/UCs/CRUD Goal/uc_crud_goal.md

 ### 5.3 Delete

-After confirming the deletion modal, the goal will be permanently removed and no longer displayed in the overview.
+After clicking on the delete button, the goal will be permanently removed and no longer displayed in the overview.

+### 5.4 View

+**n / a**

 ## 6. Extension Points